 New social apps

 We will no longer be locked into the UX that Facebook and Twitter force upon us.
-Instead, we will be free to choose from different apps that provide various ways for us to interact socially.
+Instead, we will be free to choose from different apps that provide various ways to interact socially.
 And since the DSN will be based on open standards, software developers won’t have to worry about companies like Twitter abruptly stripping away API access.

 New hosting services

-Similar to what WPEngine is to WordPress, there will be an opportunity to become a premier hosting provider for a person’s social presence.
+Like WPEngine is to WordPress, there will be an opportunity to become a premier hosting provider for a person’s social presence.
 The companies that can provide the best performance and services will have a chance to grab a large portion of market share.

 New discovery tools